9elmo6/MetroPT-PredMainApp/README.md

 ## ProActRail
 ProActRail is a Streamlit application for monitoring and predicting equipment failure in railway systems.
 It simulates and visualizes real-time data, including sensor readings and GPS coordinates, to detect potential oil leaks and other issues.
-The application uses machine learning models to predict equipment failure and sends alerts to help prevent accidents.
+The application uses a machine learning model to predict equipment failure and sends alerts to help prevent accidents.

 # Features